Noise and anti-social behaviour

 Married and unmarried partners may be able to apply for a legal transfer of the tenancy under the Matrimonial Clauses Act, the Family Law Act or the Children Act.

-For more information about resolving problems with people in your home or neighbourhood, contact your Housing Officer.
+For more information about resolving problems with people in your home or neighbourhood, have a look at our ASB Policy above or contact your Housing Officer.